 Spire partners with Forest Park Forever, a St. Louis-based non-profit committed to preserving and sustaining the number one park in America, to help St. Louis save precious natural resources.

 Renewable natural gas (RNG)

 RNG is generated from purifying methane from existing waste streams like landfills, farms, wastewater and food waste.
-We're currently exploring the option of bringing RNG into our system.
+We're currently exploring projects to bring RNG to Missouri.